nghianeban02/Cores_main/README.md

 CORES PROJECT
-Features
-Mobile Application: Built using Flutter, providing a cross-platform solution for both Android and iOS users.
-Warranty and Customer Support: The app helps users manage warranties and provides seamless access to customer support for Stiebel Eltron products.

 State Management: Utilizes BloC (Business Logic Component) for efficient state management and to separate the business logic from the UI.